 There is no opinion so abusrd that a preacher could not

 John Keats (1795-1821) ~ English

 I have been astonished that men could die martyrs for

 for my religion -- Love is my religion -- I could die for that.

-~ Deaf and blind American activist
+(1880-1968) ~ Deaf and blind American activist

 It is wonderful how much time good

 There is much in the Bible against which every instinct

 which I have gained of its history and sources compensates me for the unpleasant

 details it has forced upon my attention.

 Faith leads you anywhere you want

 to go, It can lead to the Hale-Bopp space ship, Waco or Jonestown.
 ALL

 Change in religion is a scandal.

 Change in science is progress.

 Christians pick on past errors and present mysteries to

 Science does very well without a Holy Spirit to advise

 it and the creationists do very poorly with it.

 (1916-2000) ~ Civil rights acdtivist

 It's interesting to speculate how it developed that in

 two of the most anti-feminist instituions, the church and the law court,